-Twenty subjects (95%) completed the 24 week period.
+Twenty subjects (95%) completed the 48 week period.
 One subject prematurely discontinued treatment due to vomiting assessed as related to ritonavir.

-The proportion of subjects with HIV-1 RNA less than 50 copies/mL and less than 400 copies/mL was 57% and 81%, respectively.
+The proportion of subjects with HIV-1 RNA less than 50 copies/mL at Week 48 was 71%.
 The mean change in CD4+ percentage from baseline was 4%.
-The mean change in CD4+ cell count from baseline was $109 \times 10^6$ cells/L.
+The mean increase in CD4+ cell count from baseline was $187 \times 10^6$ cells/L.